 Create a Self-Signed Certificate

 A self-signed certificate may be necessary on a temporary basis for testing or installing a Bomgar Appliance.
 For long-term use, a certificate from a public certificate authority (CA) should be used instead (see Create a Certificate Signed by a Certificate Authority).
 Self-signed certificates are created in the Bomgar /appliance web interface.
 Once created, the Bomgar software should be updated.
-The final step is to assign the appliance IP address(es) to the new certificate.

 Create the Certificate